aliceviera/hello-world/README.md

 Hello.

-My name is Alice and my face hurts cause I just removed my wisdom teeth.
+My name is Alice and my face hurts because I just removed my wisdom teeth.
 Upside is I get to eat a lot of ice cream now.
 Life is good.
+Ice cream is delicious!